Kenny Rogers Could Never Pick a Favorite Duet Partner

-Kenny Rogers has sung with plenty of fellow artists over the years, including Dolly Parton, Sheena Easton and Kim Carnes, among others.
-But when asked to pick a favorite, he can't.
-Rogers says that, for different reasons, they are all favorites.
+Kenny Rogers sang with plenty of fellow artists over the years, including Dolly Parton, Sheena Easton and Kim Carnes, among others.
+But when asked to pick a favorite, he couldn't: Rogers said that, for different reasons, they are all favorites.

 "You don’t start off with a partner.
-You start off with a song, and then you find someone that does it well," the musical icon explains to The Boot and other reporters.
+You start off with a song, and then you find someone that does it well," the musical icon explained to The Boot and other reporters in 2016.
 "I thoroughly, thoroughly enjoyed working with Dottie West, and I think that’s one of the real tragedies, that she hasn’t been inducted into the [Country Music] Hall of Fame.
 We worked together for about two years, and she was a very special lady.

-"Working with Lionel [Richie] was something also," Rogers adds.
+"Working with Lionel [Richie] was something also," Rogers added.
 "He is so unique in his approach to music, and to be a part of that, and be a friend, was very important."

-Rogers, who sang one of his most famous duets, "Islands in the Stream," with Parton in 1983, says that the credit for that pairing actually belongs to the Bee Gees.
+Rogers, who sang one of his most famous duets, "Islands in the Stream," with Parton in 1983, said the credit for that pairing actually belongs to the Bee Gees.

-The 77-year-old admits that he is fortunate to have collaborated with so many talented artists.
+Rogers, who died on March 20, 2020, admitted that he was fortunate to have collaborated with so many talented artists.